mashruf/javascript-basic-practice/README.md

 # Basic JavaScript Practice

-A collection of beginner-friendly JavaScript practice problems and solutions.
+A collection of JavaScript practice problems and solutions.